mpampuch/nextflow-notes/README.md

 The `container ` process directive tells nextflow that if it is using docker, then to use that specific container for this specific task.

+Process directives can be accessed for a specific task using the `task.` implicit variable.
+In the context of Nextflow, an implicit variable refers to a special type of variable that holds information about the execution context of a process.

 Process directives can also be defaults and invisible.
 For example.
 The default number of CPUs to run a task is 1.
 You can pass this into a process parameter by using `tasks.cpus`.
 If you want to change this however, you can write at the top of your process block

 ```nextflow